EricZinda/docsproto/DelphinDocsReference.md

   ...
 ~~~

+You can see how to update the [workflow](https://github.com/EricZinda/docsproto/blob/main/.github/workflows/BuildDocs.yml) by looking for where the existing repositories are cloned and adding a new section.

 ### Sites
 The `Sites` section declares what top level sites exist to hold content.
 Think of these like chapters in a book.
 These create the top level navigation on the site.